KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\models.py:72`

 **Description**:
-The `Role.get_by_name` method in the `Role` class is designed to retrieve a role object based on its name from the system, likely to facilitate user role management within the EeazyCRM application.
+The `Role.get_by_name` method in the `Role` class is used to retrieve a role based on its name.
+It is called by any function or method that needs to fetch a role's details using its name in the EeazyCRM application.

 ---